All-new Mazda CX-30 SUV now available to order

-Slotting between the CX-3 and CX-5, Mazda has announced the pricing and specification of its new CX-30 compact SUV.
+Slotting between the CX-3 and CX-5, Mazda’s new CX-30 compact SUV is now available to order.

 Priced from £22,895 for the Skyactiv-G SE-L manual, up to £33,495 for the range topping 177hp Skyactiv-X GT Sport Tech, the Mazda CX-30 range will arrive in UK dealers in January 2020.